Contested Ukraine - toppbilde prosjektside

 Research Council of Norway (RCN)

-We seek to better understand the possible “society-centric” strategies of Russia – how Russia relates to societies as wartime objectives and to what consequences.
+The contestation of Ukrainian identities, political loyalties, and perceptions of truth brings about both security-related and political consequences for Europe as well.
+We seek to better understand the society-centric strategies of Russia – how Russia relates to societies as wartime objectives and to what consequences.
 We will explore this Russian footprint on the local, regional, national and international level, looking for the common denominators.
-In this way, we seek to expand our knowledge beyond what we already know of Russian methods of influence.
-In part, our data will be collected through digital and physical fieldwork in Donbas and expert interviews in Ukraine.
+In this way, we seek to expand our knowledge beyond what we already know of Russia’s methods of influence.

-The project is conducted in collaboration with four international institutional partners: The National Defence University of Ukraine (NDUU), University College London (UCL), Danish Institute for International Studies (DIIS), and the George Washington University (GW).
+The project is conducted in collaboration with three international institutional partners: The National Defence University of Ukraine (NDUU), University College of London (UCL), Danish Institute for International Studies (DIIS).

 Håvard Bækken